 Office space conundrum: Thousands of square feet coming onto the market, but no workforce availability.
-What is the future use of all of this space?
+What is the future use of all this space?

 Housing market: The active market is an opportunity and a challenge.
 There is a significant need for affordable workforce housing.
-The region needs to prioritize homeownership.
+The region needs to prioritize homeownership and address aging housing stock.

 Quality of place: Critical for talent attraction and retention.
-Prioritize bike lanes and assess the viability of converting the old rail line downtown to a bike corridor.
+Prioritize Complete Streets, bike lanes and assess the viability of converting the old rail line downtown to a bike corridor.
 Continue investing in connections to the river, arts, and culture.